 The capital of Northern Ireland, Belfast is a relatively compact city that is easy to navigate by walking or bicycle.
-For those who want to explore the further afield the city also has a public transportation system managed by Translink.
+For those who want to explore the further afield the city also has a public transport system managed by Translink.
 It’s possible to rent a car, but it is not necessarily worth it if you plan to stick to the downtown area.
 Within the city centre, the metro buses are the most common form of public transport.
-If you prefer to take a taxi, you can book ahead or jump in from the taxi rank.
-Belfast has a bike sharing service available that makes it fast to get around.
+If you prefer to take a taxi, you can book ahead or jump in one from the taxi rank.
+Belfast has a bike sharing service available that makes it a fast way to get around.

 Fly from Adelaide

 Once you’ve purchased your tickets from Adelaide, there are a few things you should know so you’re prepared for your upcoming trip.

 What is the main airport called?

 Adelaide AirportOpens in a new tab or window.
 Located 7km (3.7 miles) from the city on Andy Thomas Circuit, Adelaide Airport (ADL) is Australia's fifth busiest airport.

 Passengers on Qantas flights from Adelaide are allocated checked baggage.
 If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 Experience the Qantas difference

 Fly with Qantas and enjoy a comfortable journey with familiar smiles waiting to welcome you onboard.